gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/helix_mirroring/configuration.md

 Before you can use Helix Mirroring, GitSwarm needs some configuration that describes where the Git Fusion service(s) exist.

+For Helix Mirroring, GitSwarm needs to be configured to connect to one or more Git Fusion servers.
+GitSwarm always connects to a Git Fusion server as a specific user, `gitswarm` if you don't specify otherwise.
+The "gitswarm" user must exist in the Helix Versioning Engine as a standard user account (not an `operator` or `service` user).
+The "gitswarm" user does not need any special protections in the Helix Versioning Engine, but does require read/write access to the `//.git-fusion` depot.

 ### Global Configuration

 GitSwarm supports a special server entry called `global`, which contains